mjegann5/anypoint-data-blind-demo/README.md

 6. Run the Mule Application in Anypoint studio

-7. Use the postman collection to send a request to Demo App Compare the request and response JSON messages.
-The reponse will show the encrypted fields.
+7. Use the postman collection to send a request to Demo App

+    Compare the request and response JSON messages.
+The response JSON will show the encrypted fields.